UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_5/topic_5.md

 **sed -n "N p"** <= prints (p) the line at value N \

 Nice.
 While theres quite a lot of variance in our long-read lengths.
-With HiFi reads, we are typically aiming for around 17,000bp
+With HiFi reads, we are typically aiming for >10,000bp

 Another thing we might want to know is how much coverage our reads give us for each locus in our genome.
 We are working with a genome size of 10Mb.
 What is the expected estimate of coverage/bp in our long reads?